-The DD200 is inherently stiff due to its construction with the robust housing and cross-roller bearing design coupled with a heavy-duty cylindrical roller bearing.
+The DD300 is inherently stiff due to its construction with the robust housing and crossed roller bearing design.
 Furthermore, the direct-drive motor offers a level of servo stiffness for the spindle that is superior to geared systems due to the elimination of gear backlash and other system compliances.
-The high servo gains supported by the high-resolution encoder make a powerful combination for heavy contouring applications.
+The high servo gains supported by the high encoder resolution make a powerful combination for heavy contouring applications.